This painted spiderweb DIY Halloween candy bowl for trick-or-treat ranks at the top of my all-time favorite Halloween crafts.

 (NOTE: I have since learned that I should have either pulled up the painting tape while it was wet or scored around the dry painted tape with an Xacto knife so it would have pulled up more cleanly.
 So take that step and avoid the touch ups, folks.)

-And, well, I had to do a little cleanup where the paint bled under some bits where I should have pushed down the tape more, and touch up with paint in places where I pulled off more paint than I wanted but I like how it almost looks like the webs are hand painted on even though it’s really the reverse.
+So I had to do a little cleanup where the paint bled under some bits where I should have pushed down the tape more, and touch up with paint in places where I pulled off more paint than I wanted.
+It actually turned out pretty cool – I like how it almost looks like the webs are hand painted onto the Halloween candy bowl even though it’s really the reverse.

-Then I added some spiders using Martha Stewart Crafts paint in Granny Smith and reusable holiday adhesive stencils that stick to the surface even they’re washed and dried.
+Then I added some spiders to my DIY Halloween candy bowl using Martha Stewart Crafts paint in Granny Smith and reusable holiday adhesive stencils.
+These stencils stick to the surface even they’re washed and dried.

 I’m not a painter or a stencil-er.
 Never really done it before.
 So I knew starting with a spider stencil was a bold move.